 Numbness and tingling are the most common examples of paresthesias in MS. Other examples include tickling, burning, pricking, or the sensation of ‘pins and needles’ or of a limb ‘falling asleep.’
 These symptoms can be chronic (persisting for long periods of time) or transient (lasting for only a short period of time).

-In cases where numbness is severe—where there is loss of normal sensation—you should exercise caution.
+In cases where numbness is severe — where there is loss of normal sensation — you should exercise caution.
 For instance, facial numbness that affects the inside of the mouth increases the chance that a person may bite their own tongue while eating.
-Similarly severe numbness affecting other parts of the body increases risk for burns from fire or scalding water.
+Similarly, severe numbness affecting other parts of the body increases the risk for burns from fire or scalding water.

 The symptoms of numbness and tingling, as well as other paresthesias, occur in MS due to damage to nerves resulting from demyelination.
 Demyelination results in loss of the myelin covering or sheath surrounding neurons, exposing part of the nerve called the axon.
 Without the myelin covering, nerve impulses traveling along axons can escape in the same way electricity escapes from a wire that has lost its plastic covering, causing a short-circuit.
 The abnormal sensations of numbness and tingling are a kind of short-circuiting of electrical nerve impulses that happens when nerves are damaged.